IntershopCommunicationsAG/project-layout-migration-script/README.md

-# standard project layer support for ish cartridges
+# project layout migration script for Intershop cartridges

-Since version 2.11, the ish gradle tools support the standard project layout for java projects as described in the [Gradle Documentation](https://docs.gradle.org/current/userguide/java_plugin.html).
+Since version 2.11, the Intershop gradle tools support the standard project layout for java projects as described in the [Gradle Documentation](https://docs.gradle.org/current/userguide/java_plugin.html).
-In order to support several other standard gradle plugins, it is recommended to use this project layout for ish cartridges too.
+In order to support several other standard gradle plugins, it is recommended to use this project layout for Intershop cartridges too.

 These project provides a migration script, that supports the migration of existing cartridges.